-Publication on the effective participation of rights-holders in multi-stakeholder partnerships
+Publication: The effective participation of rights-holders in multi-stakeholder partnerships

 A group of non-governmental organisations (NGOs) publishes a report on rights-holders in multi-stakeholder partnerships (MSPs) and calls for increased participation opportunities for rights-holders.